 1. Thermische Stroomung Machine by Traupel

-ENME801113 - VENTILATION AND AIR CONDITIONING SYSTEM (4 SKS) Learning Objective(s) :
+ENME801113 - VENTILATION AND AIR CONDITIONING SYSTEM (4 SKS)

 This course provide the understanding and basic competence in design the air conditioning system regarding a better air condition.
 The student will provided with knowledge about the environmentally friendly regrigerant.